Alpine Public School District

-The Alpine Public School District is a community public school district serving students in kindergarten through eighth grade in the Borough of Alpine in Bergen County, New Jersey, United States.
+The Alpine Public School District is a community public school district serving students in kindergarten through eighth grade in the Borough of Alpine in Bergen County, in the U.S. state of New Jersey.

-As of the 2018–19 school year, the district, comprising one school, had an enrollment of 138 students and 22.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 6.2:1.
+As of the 2023–24 school year, the district, comprised of one school, had an enrollment of 169 students and 20.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.4:1.
 In the 2016–17 school year, Alpine had the 33rd smallest enrollment of any school district in the state, with 160 students.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "I", the second-highest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "I", the second-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 For ninth through twelfth grades, public school students attend Tenafly High School in Tenafly as part of a sending/receiving relationship with the Tenafly Public Schools under which the Alpine district paid tuition of $14,392 per student for the 2011-12 school year.
-As of the 2018–19 school year, the high school had an enrollment of 1,226 students and 103.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.8:1.
+As of the 2023–24 school year, the high school had an enrollment of 1,166 students and 107.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.9:1.

 The district participates in special education programs offered by Region III, one of nine such regional programs in Bergen County.
 Region III coordinates and develops special education programs for the 1,000 students with learning disabilities in the region, which also includes the Closter, Demarest, Harrington Park, Haworth, Northvale, Norwood and Old Tappan districts, as well as the Northern Valley Regional High School District.